salesforce/ml4ir/docs/source/advanced/predicting_with_a_trained_model.md

-## Predicting with an ml4ir trained model
+## Predicting with a model trained on ml4ir

-We explore here how to get predictions from a model trained.
+This sections explores how to get predictions from a model that is trained with `ml4ir`.
-For the sake of example, we assume that we train a classification model.
+For the sake of example, we assume that we have already trained a classification model.
+To train such a model, see [this notebook](https://github.com/salesforce/ml4ir/blob/master/python/notebooks/EntityPredictionDemo.ipynb).

-The model artifacts are as follows:
+The model artifacts are as follows in the `models-dir`:
 ```bash
 ├── checkpoint.tf
 │   ├── assets